Trisfald/weasel/examples/passive/README.md

 # Passive

 In this example we implement a simple passive ability.
-This skill increases the power of another ability at every round.
+This skill increases the power of another ability at every turn.

 At the start we'll spawn two soldiers.
 Both of them known the ability *punch*, but only one has the passive ability *power up*.

-Every time the soldier ends his round, *power up* increases the power of *punch* by one times the number of creatures on the battlefield.
+Every time the soldier ends his turn, *power up* increases the power of *punch* by one times the number of creatures on the battlefield.

 Run the example with:
 ```